jianvora/CS-Calibrations/README.md

 Code for our ICASSP 2021 paper - https://ieeexplore.ieee.org/abstract/document/9413470

 The above is a module to blindly calibrate errors (both in the sensing matrix along with multiplicative gains) during compressive signal acquisition.
+SensorGain.m is the script for canonical sparsity while ObjectPose.m when the signal is sparse in the Haar Wavelet basis.